 As long as you can access your session from the dashboard while logged in, it is saved and submitted correctly.
 You don't need to do anything else.

-Your session will be published once we accepted it for the conference programme.
-But no worries, we'll inform you via email before we publish.
+Your session will be published once it is accepted for the conference programme and we will inform you via email before we publish it.